fmvilas/squawk/README.md

-# Dummy
+# Squawk

-This is a dummy example mainly used to test functionalities.
+This is an example to demo the capabilities of Glee.